zudochkin/awesome-newsletters/README.md

 - [Shift Security Left](https://shift-security-left.curated.co/).
 A free biweekly newsletter for security-aware developers covering application security, secure architecture, DevSecOps, cryptography, incidents, etc. that can be useful for builders and (to a lesser extent) for breakers.
 Get a deeper understanding of causes for security vulnerabilities, designing defences, inventing and implementing security controls—with Felix, an imaginary mascot and a security engineer at [@cossacklabs](https://twitter.com/cossacklabs).
 - [RTC Security Newsletter](https://www.rtcsec.com/newsletter/).
 A monthly newsletter of real-time communication security news, research, and occasional updates by Enable Security.

-## Miscellaneous
+## Entrepreneurship

+- [Indie Hacker Newsletter](https://www.indiehackers.com/newsletter).
+A free bi-daily newsletter with actionable insights, founder stories and market updates to help you start and grow your business.
+- [Founder Notes](https://www.foundernotes.io/).
+A free weekly newsletter that shares the secrets of successful founders, giving you actionable strategies to grow your business and keep you updated on the latest news and opportunities.
+- [Hungry Minds](https://hungryminds.dev).
+A free weekly newsletter that get one mind-shaping idea, high-signal AI/Tech/Business news, and under-the-radar trends and tools to keep you hungry.
+- [Product Hunt](https://www.producthunt.com/newsletter).
+Daily curated tech products and startups.
 - [Founder Weekly](http://www.founderweekly.com/).
 A free weekly newsletter for entrepreneurs featuring best curated content, must read articles, how to guides, tips and tricks, resources, events and more.
+- [Founders Grid](https://smash.vc/founders-grid/).
+A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
+- [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
+Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.
+- [Startup Watching](https://startupwatching.com/).
+Curated knowledge, inspiration and background stories for startups.
+Delivered to your inbox every Monday and Thursday.

+## Miscellaneous

 - [WebRTC Weekly](https://webrtcweekly.com/).
 A weekly & brief newsletter with all the latest news and activities on WebRTC.
 - [Web Audio Weekly](https://www.webaudioweekly.com/).
 A weekly newsletter for people are interested in the Web Audio API, the Web MIDI API, or sound on the web in general.
 - [Data Is Plural](https://tinyletter.com/data-is-plural).
 A weekly newsletter of useful/curious datasets.
-- [Founders Grid](https://smash.vc/founders-grid/).
-A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
 - [Changelog Nightly](https://changelog.com/nightly).
 An email, every night at 10pm CT, that unearths the hottest new repos on GitHub.
 - [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 - [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.
 - [lkml.wtf](https://lkml.wtf/).
 A weekly roundup of Linux Kernel Mailing List threads but with a lot more sarcasm.
 - [Kleroteria](https://www.kleroteria.org).
 A free, unique "lottery" newsletter where a subscriber is picked whose email submission is sent to all of the other subscribers.
 Subject matter varies in both topic and quality.
-- [Startup Watching](https://startupwatching.com/).
-Curated knowledge, inspiration and background stories for startups.
-Delivered to your inbox every Monday and Thursday.
 - [Unreadit/Tech](https://unread.it/n/tech/).
 Hardware and software news for tech junkies from the best posts on Reddit.
-- [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
-Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.
 - [Tech Productivity](https://techproductivity.co/).
 Tech Productivity is a short weekly newsletter for tech professionals (programmers, developers, designers, etc).
 Each issue includes a brief list of productivity-related tools, articles, and other resources that can help workers in various tech-related fields be more productive.
 - [Dev Updates](https://mailchi.mp/f59beeac6b9b/devupdates).
 A weekly newsletter focussing on latest in mobile, web, AI, UI/UX, jobs/carrers and anything related to developers and the industry.
 - [Trending Projects](https://www.trendingprojects.com/).
 A weekly email showcasing trending projects on GitHub.